 4. Show that you trust them

-Now, being trusting doesn’t mean repeatedly telling them that you know they would never cheat on you.
-It also shines through in the little actions like not calling or texting them repeatedly to enquire about their whereabout, sneakily checking their phone or social media activity or confirming their account of the day with friends or coworkers.
+Now, trusting doesn’t mean repeatedly telling them that you know they would never cheat on you.
+It also shines through in the little actions like not calling or texting them repeatedly to enquire about their whereabouts, sneakily checking their phone or social media activity or confirming their account of the day with friends or coworkers.

 5. Be a partner they can depend on

 Respect in a relationship is a two-way street.
-That’s why making effort to gain respect in a relationship is just as important as giving it to your partner.
+That’s why making an effort to gain respect in a relationship is just as important as giving it to your partner.
 One simple way of ensuring that is to be dependable.